-- 1. We will embed nature recovery and the conservation of our living landscape in all our activities within the National Park, building on our role to conserve and protect to become beacons for nature recovery in all that we do. - and target our support in priority protected species, habitats and ecosystems within the park e.g. SSSIs and SACs. - 3.
+- National Park, building on our role to conserve and protect to become beacons for nature recovery in all that we do. - and target our support in priority protected species, habitats and ecosystems within the Park e.g. SSSIs and SACs. - 3.
 We will use our data and that of our partners and researchers to develop Nature Recovery Action Plans, prioritise species, habitats and ecosystems of the National Park to protect and restore, and to monitor progress. - 4.
-We will establish partnerships with landowners and the agricultural sector to explore and establish regenerative farming and land management that also supports our rural economy and prepares us for the future. - 5.
+We will establish partnerships with landowners and the agricultural sector to explore and establish regenerative farming and land management, that supports our rural economy and prepares us for the future. - 5.
 We will work in partnership to share best practice tools and strategies, supporting everyone to understand how they can actively contribute towards conservation and nature recovery, including managing invasive non-native species.